Do you think I care whether Zarkowi is in a new video wearing new balance sneakers?

 You're on the air.

-Your big showbiz break.
+Your big show biz break.

 All right.

-Did I talk?
+Do I talk?

-Yeah, that's what the yeah.
+Yeah, that's what the, yeah.

 Oh, okay.

-He uh he'll be in a logo cell, he'll be uh confined in a separate area.
+He'll be confined in a separate area.

 He won't be in contact with any other inmates.

-Uh he'll be in 23 hours a day.
+He'll be in 23 hours a day.

-You say there's no chance of torture then.
+You say there's no chance of torture then?

 Nobody will talk to him.